cynsky/vessel-trajectory-modeller/README.md

 # vessel-trajectory-modeller
 Trajectory Modelling for Vessel Tracking and Collision Avoidance
-- Author: A0105591J Xing Yifan
+- Author: Xing Yifan (A0105591J)
-- Purely Python
 - Large Datasets
 - Machine learning techniques used for trajectory clustering
 - Min Distance Extraction between pairs of vessels
 - Result Aggregation and Saving as inputs for Agent Based Simulator

 - Setup Module Requirements: